anegostudios/IVC5-Support-Application/README.md

 			- Manage Customer Invoices largely without leaving the ticket
 				- Inspect, Track, Cancel, Refund, Resend or Delete
 				- opens in new tab: Edit or Print
-		- Create / Edit / Delete Categories
+		- Create / Edit / Delete Ticket Categories
+			- Preview translated names
+		- Create / Edit / Delete new Ticket Stati
+			- Some stati are builtin and cannot be removed
 			- Preview translated names

 ### Screenshots